Per Spook

+In 1980 he opened a boutique on Avenue George V.

+In 1995, after opening a new boutique on Avenue Montaigne, he closed the fashion house in Paris.

 He then worked in Japan, where he designed and created ready-to-wear clothing under his own name in Japan every year.

 Spook is known for his love of black and white.
 His exhibitions are often marked by themes such as graphic patterns and inspiration from Nordic nature and climate.
 In 2003 he was awarded the Order of St. Olav.
 He received the Norwegian fashion industry's honorary in 2005.

 He published a first book entitled "Per Spook, Haute couture 1977-1995" in which he photographed his 18 years of designs himself.
-In this way, he takes a look at his fashion and his carefully preserved clothes, giving them a soul.